 Mr. Wolf has served our Chairman of the Board of Directors, Chief Executive Officer and President since our inception.
 He founded Heat Biologics in August 2008.
 Mr. Wolf served, from June 1997 to March 2011, as managing director at Seed-One Ventures, LLC a venture firm focused on launching and growing exceptional healthcare companies from the ground up.
 Since founding Seed-One, Mr. Wolf has founded and run several biomedical companies.
 Mr. Wolf's start-ups include Avigen, a gene therapy company where he was a co-founder and director; TyRx Pharma, a company focused on the development of bio-compatible polymers where he was a co-founder and Chairman; and EluSys Therapeutics, a company focused on the development of a novel technology to remove blood-borne pathogens where he was a co-founder, Chairman and Chief Executive Officer.
 Mr. Wolf received his M.B.A. from Stanford Business School, his J.D. from New York University School of Law and his B.A. from the University of Chicago, where he graduated with honors in Economics.
-Mr. Wolf serves as a director of synthetic Biologics, Inc. (NYSE American: SYN), a clinical stage company developing therapeutics to protect the gut microbiome.
+Mr. Wolf serves as a director of several Seed-One portfolio companies and serves as a director of Synthetic Biologics, Inc. (NYSE American: SYN), a clinical stage company developing therapeutics to protect the gut microbiome.